Historiography: A Personal History of Flight

 Over the years, the amount of flying have fluctuated over the years.
 Some years, I've seen more of Minneapolis-St. Paul International Airport than I ever anticipated.
 Other years, I felt that going to MSP is indeed a special occasion.
 Either way, the airport is a familiar location – whether it is Terminal 1 or 2.
 I have my routines when I check in, go through security and when picking up people there.

 When it came to trips that I booked myself on, my choice of airline was based on either frequent flyer program points available for free/discounted travel and airfare.
-For the last twelve months, I flew on Delta, American, Southwest and United on flights – all to/from Chicago's two airports.
-In prior travel, Sun Country, Virgin America, Alaska and Frontier were also utilized for personal or business travel.
-Sun Country is also based in the Twin Cities and offer nonstop flights to mostly leisure destinations.
+Over the years, I flew on Delta, American, Southwest, Sun Country, Frontier, and United.
+In prior travel, Alaska and plenty of former airlines that have either folded or merged into the remaining air carriers serving this country were also utilized for personal or business travel.
+It is worth noting that Sun Country is based in the Twin Cities offering nonstop flights to mostly leisure destinations.

-After this and an upcoming trip that is being planned, I can say that I no longer have a certain airline that I am loyal to above the rest.
+Considering past and future travel opportunities, I can say that I no longer have a certain airline that I am loyal to above the rest.
 I do have a strategy in my travel planning – especially when I am doing the reservations.

 Consider that I live in a huge hub city.
 The dominant airline of this area employs thousands of people locally.
 Delta is a good airline and offer nonstop flights from MSP to a lot of places I wish to go to – domestically and internationally.
 The rest of the strategy is quite simple: try to fly a different airline for every trip.
 Simple enough, except Minneapolis-St. Paul does not have all of the carriers available in this country.
-Certainly, I can live without JetBlue, but it would be nice to have an even better variety available to this market.
+In recent years, we have seen the arrival of JetBlue at MSP.
+Yet, it would be nice to have an even better variety available to this market – maybe Breeze or Avelo?

-There is one airline that might not be used for this strategy: Spirit.
-It is not because they are a bad airline – though a lot of feedback I heard points to a lot of pitfalls flying with them.
+There are two airlines that might not be used for this strategy: Allegiant and Spirit.
+It is not because they are bad airlines – though a lot of feedback I heard points to a lot of pitfalls flying with them.
 It is because they are very restrictive on their deepest discounted fares to be able to economically use them – even for a day trip to Chicago.
 Once you present a backpack that looks larger than their most basic sizing requirements, I get dinged for an extra cost.
 If it is justifiable and I can afford to do so, I'll pay.
 If not, I'd rather pay a fuller cost on another carrier.

 This prompted some thought here.
 I have done plenty of flying in my time, primarily within North America.
 I often wondered why I choose an airline to go somewhere and whether the experience was positive or not.
 We often choose our carriers out of loyalty, but rather more for necessity out of price, availability and convenience.